 If the income tests described above are met, a family is eligible to receive TANF assistance subject to the following conditions.

 Relationship/Living Arrangements

-Children must be living in the home of a parent, guardian, custodian, or a specified relative.
+Children must be living in the home of a parent, guardian, custodian, adult acting in loco parentis or a specified relative.